 I have resistance to temptations, including delaying actions until the reward is greater.
 This resistance isn't a conscious effort, it's an axiomatic starting point of my mind.
 Basically, working more allows me to get improved results.
 This behavior is called delayed gratification.

 I have clarity of language and of thought.
 I have learned to put my thoughts into words in order to accurately express them, my logic, my feelings and my fantasies.
-I also avoid, as much as possible, using negative linguistic constructions, especially in writing; for example, I say "I avoid" rather than "I don't".
+I also avoid, as much as possible, using negative linguistic constructions, especially in writing, in order to promote a constructive environment; for example, I say "I avoid" rather than "I don't".